Definition

 - Endogenous Cushing syndrome affects approximately 13 individuals per million annually.

-- Among these, 70% are caused by ACTH-producing pituitary adenomas (Cushing disease), 15% by ectopic ACTH production, and 15% by primary adrenal tumors.
+- Among these, 70% are caused by ACTH-producing pituitary adenomas (Cushing disease), 15% by ectopic ACTH production, and 15% by primary adrenal tumours.

 Demographics